 Depressing the DEPTH key will call up the large format depth screen page as shown below.
-This display, while being limited to the depth parameter only, provides for readability at extended distance from the unit.
-When the unit is in Dual Frequency mode, only one frequency can be shown at a time.
-To toggle between frequencies, use the DEPTH key. (examples of English and Metric below)
+This display, while being limited to the depth parameter only, provides for readability at extended distance from the unit. (examples of English and Metric below)